shinimol1983/opennms-tutorials-1/session2/README.md

 ### modifying configuration files through the UI

-It is possible for a user to modify configuration files through the OpenNMS UI.
+It is possible for a user to modify configuration files through the [OpenNMS UI File Editor](https://docs.opennms.com/horizon/33/reference/configuration/file-editor.html).
 To do this, navigate to `info>FileEditor`.

 ![alt text](../session2/images/onmsFileEditor.png "Figure onmsFileEditor.png")